Flashman2000/IronSDK_2020/README.md

  - `CollectionTest` and `DriveOp_BETA` added for drivetrain testing
  - Installed computer vision system for Skystone
  - added `IronCV_Test` for beta testing the computer vision system

+### Version 0.4-beta (10/27/2019)
+ - New and improved IronCV computer vision system using a new methodology
+ - Installed RoadRunner and it's dependencies
+ - Installed DogeCommander (will probably be depracated in the future)